WordPress/gutenberg/docs/getting-started/glossary.md

 ## Site Editor

-The cohesive experience that allows you to directly edit and navigate between various templates, template parts, styling options, and more.
+The cohesive site editing experience that allows you to directly edit and navigate between various templates, template parts, styling options, and more.
+First released in WordPress 5.9.

 ## Static block